GfK: History

 After the war, GfK’s activities from 1934 to 1945 were investigated by the American occupying powers.
 Following this investigation, GfK received a license to continue its activities in 1947.

 In 1984, commercial activities were spun off into GfK GmbH, which was renamed GfK AG on January 23, 1990.
 At that time, the “GfK Association” was limited to promoting market and sales research.

 In 2010, the company was the world's fourth-largest market research company by revenue.

 In December 2016, investment company American private equity group Kohlberg Kravis Roberts made a takeover bid for 18.54 percent of the company's shares.

 Since March 2017, GfK SE has been majority-owned (96.7%) by the investment fund Acceleratio Capital N.V., a holding company of KKR.

 In the autumn of 2018, GfK’s French competitor Ipsos acquired a division of GfK with 1,000 staff dealing with client-specific projects for 105 million euros.

 In 2020, GfK launched gfknewron, a new AI-powered platform.
 Therefore, customers can access relevant data in real time and receive recommendations for action based on predictions.

+In July 2023, NIQ (formerly a part of Nielsen Holdings), a U.S. market research and consumer intelligence company owned by Advent International, gained approval from the European Union to acquire GfK after an antitrust investigation that began in June 2023.
+This approval was given under the condition of selling its consumer panel business, which went to the British market research company YouGov in July 2023.

 Acquisitions

-In April 2005 it acquired NOP World (originally National Opinion Polls), based mostly in the United Kingdom, the United States and Italy, which was rated the world's ninth largest market research business.
+In April 2005, it acquired NOP World (originally National Opinion Polls), based mostly in the United Kingdom, the United States and Italy, which was rated the world's ninth largest market research business.

-In May 2008 it acquired an equity stake in Deep-Packet Inspection company Qosmos in order to track and monitor Internet usage for marketing research.
+In May 2008, it acquired an equity stake in Deep-Packet Inspection company Qosmos in order to track and monitor Internet usage for marketing research.

+In 2016, GfK acquired Netquest and Wakoopa.

 Organisation

-The management team consists of six individuals (as of 1 February 2021):
+The management team consists of nine individuals (as of 22 February 2024):